PierreIsCoding/sdiy/Sequential_Switch/README.md

 * Whenever a button is pressed the clock input is disabled.

 ## How to use it (examples)
-* Automatically switch between different analog sequencers.
 * Automatically switch between different CV sources like a fast LFO, a slow LFO, and an envelope generator.
+* Build longer and more complex sequences by automatically switch between different analog step sequencers.
-* Build complex sounds by quickly looping between differnt VCO shapes comming from a [CEM3340 VCO](https://github.com/PierreIsCoding/sdiy/tree/main/CEM3340_VCO).
+* Build complex sounds by quickly looping between different VCO shapes comming from a [CEM3340 VCO](https://github.com/PierreIsCoding/sdiy/tree/main/CEM3340_VCO).
 * Build complex rhythms by switching between different simple gate patterns.
 * Switch quickly between different audio sources during a performance with the manual buttons.
 * Create four different drum sounds and play them manually with the manual gate output into clock of my [Low Pass Gate](https://github.com/PierreIsCoding/sdiy/tree/main/LPG) and the CV out into the pitch control of a VCO into that same LPG.